echocat/puppet-redis/README.md

 * SLES 11 SP3

 Limitation on SLES:
- * Installation from source is not supported
+ * Installation from source is not tested
- * Redis sentinel configuration/management is not supported
+ * Redis sentinel configuration/management is not tested

 ##Contributing